Affiliate success depends on authenticity

 1. On your site’s “About” or “Disclosures” page

-What you exactly say is up to you, but here are a couple of examples of Skimlinks’ customers that we think have good (and very different) approaches to their disclosure page:
+What you exactly say is up to you, but here are a couple of examples of Skimlinks’ Publishers that have good approaches to their disclosure page:

 2. A clear description at the top of every article or post